 2. The Role of a Mexican Notary

 In Mexico, the notary is far more than a mere witness to signatures.
-In fact, they play a central role in ensuring the legal aspects of a real estate transaction are handled properly.
+In fact, the notary plays a central role in ensuring the legal aspects of a real estate transaction are handled properly.
 Notaries are government-appointed lawyers who verify legal ownership, ensure the property is free from liens, and oversee the transfer of the deed.

 Their responsibilities include: